MehmetOKUYAR/Auto-labeling-on-the-pre-trained-model/README.md

 ## Outputs

-A folder named `image and txt` will be created. after again a folder will be created in it as well as the current date and the predicted images and txts will be placed there
+A folder named `image and txt` will be created. after again a folder will be created in it as well as the current date and the predicted images and txts will be placed there. there is a sample folder named `image and txt` you can check it.